 One important criterion in the selection of a sponsoring agency is the availability of professional staff, preferably a psychologist, with at least a master's degree.
-A sponsor should be someone willing to spend some time with you in explaining what his or her job entails, the pros and cons of the occupation, his or her career path and what you might need to know about graduate or professional training.
-Make sure this individual approves your internship and is willing to serve as a contact person with the Westminster psychology faculty.
+A sponsor should be someone willing to spend some time with you in explaining what his, her, or job job entails; the pros and cons of the occupation; his, her, or their career path; and what you might need to know about graduate or professional training.
+Make sure this individual approves your internship and is willing to serve as a contact person with the Westminster psychology or neuroscience faculty.

-Prior to the beginning of any registration paperwork, make an appointment with a member of the psychology faculty to discuss your general plans.
-At that point, a faculty member can tell you if your plans seem appropriate, can go over the grading options and will also suggest who the best faculty instructor for the field experience might be.
-One of the first things you should do after obtaining a faculty instructor is to develop a reading list.
-Material on this list should be part of what you pack for the internship.
-The list must be completed and have the approval of your instructor by the end of the semester prior to your internship.
+Prior to registering for an internship, you should meet with a member of the psychology or neuroscience faculty to discuss your general plans.
+At that point, a faculty member can tell you if your plans seem appropriate, review grading options, and suggest who the best faculty instructor for the field experience might be.
+One of the first things you should do after obtaining a faculty instructor is to develop a reading list that relates to your internship experience.

 If appropriately planned, you should be involved in experiences which are educational and worthy of college credit.
 Regard your internship as an apprenticeship.
-You should not be doing work which is primarily clerical.
-To guarantee things are going as they should, it is required that you contact by phone (or e-mail) your faculty instructor after the first week of your internship.
-Through your discussion, it can be determined if your activities are appropriate or some changes need to be made.
-If the internship appears unsatisfactory in any way let your Westminster instructor know.
+Your work should not be primarily clerical.
+You should be in regular contact with your faculty instructor to ensure that your activities are appropriate or some changes need to be made.
+If the internship appears unsatisfactory in any way, let your Westminster instructor know.
 It may be more appropriate for us to attempt to rectify things for you.

 On-site supervisors will vary quite a bit in how much time they are willing or able to spend with you directly.
 Sometimes they are concerned that they need to prepare special activities for you.
-You can assure them that they need not, although, many will voluntarily take special interest in you.
-However, it is your responsibility to arrange at least a small amount of time with the supervisor to ask questions relevant to his/her professional training and responsibilities.
+You can assure them that they need not, although many will voluntarily take special interest in you.
+Your will benefit most if you schedule routine conversations with your on-site supervisor to ask questions relevant to his, her, or their professional training and responsibilities.

 Regular or S/U grading is available for internships.
 Regardless of grading type, the same course requirements apply.
 They are: